 incommensurability = not comparable by use of a common standard or measure

-Two rival paradigms can be compared well enough for it to be clear that they are incompatible.
-However, it is important to note that from within a paradigm, it is easy for scientists to claim why their paradigm is superior to others but from a neutral perspective, two people who work within different paradigms who are arguing about which is better will often appear to be talking past each other.
+From within a paradigm, it is easy for scientists to claim why their paradigm is superior to others but from a neutral perspective, two people who work within different paradigms who are arguing about which is better will often appear to be talking past each other.
+It becomes impossible to compare two paradigms when they are incommensurable and so how can we say that we are progressing towards the truth.

 Two aspects of the problem of incommensurability